There is a lot more – a heck of a lot more – to the Avios frequent flyer scheme than most people think.

 This article explains how Iberia ‘Blue Class’ Avios pricing works.

-…. that Aer Lingus redemptions have lower taxes if booked via BA on the phone than via the avios.com site?
+…. that Aer Lingus redemptions have lower taxes if booked via avios.com than via ba.com?

 Make sure you read Head for Points regularly if you want to keep up to speed with tips like these.
 You can subscribe to our daily or weekly newsletters via the links at the top and bottom of this page.